YourGameSpace/docs/tubetils/cachecontainer.md

 ## Creating multiple instances

 The creation of further instances is no problem, as all values are cached separately.
-This means that additional cache container instances can be created without any problems in order to be able to use a separate instance for each config file as an example.
+This means that additional Cache-Container instances can be created without any problems in order to be able to use a separate instance for each Config-File as an example.

+To create another instance, you need to do the same as in the previous step.
+It is important that the name is not the same as the name of another instance!